 Restaurants, in general, are struggling.
 After some have reopened and allowed patrons to eat inside, people are getting sick.
 As the CDC reported in September in a study on “close contact” transmission, “adults with positive SARS-CoV-2 test results were approximately twice as likely to have reported dining at a restaurant than were those with negative SARS-CoV-2 test results.”

 Cruise lines, for obvious reasons, present their own problems during and even in the wake of a pandemic.
 Though experts remain optimistic that the industry will bounce back, the future of popular buffet-style dining now hangs in the balance—as well as packed dining halls with communal-style tables.

 However, one thing the cruise industry has going for it is that even before the pandemic, ships had to be extra vigilant against the spread of diseases—for example, norovirus outbreaks.
 But if anything, this makes them even more prepared to impose necessary sanitation measures going forward.
-Many cruise lines already have mandatory hand-washing stations at buffet entrances, which are enforced by crew members.
+Many cruise lines already had mandatory hand-washing stations at buffet entrances, which were enforced by crew members.